16 Pages

 Slide 7: Conclusion

-- For improving the condition of online learning regular assessment of the advancements in technology is crucial.
+- For improving the condition of online learning, regular assessment of the advancements in technology is crucial.

-- By addressing the strengths and disparities a more effective online learning strategy can be formed to create collaborative strategies.
+- By addressing the strengths and disparities, a more effective online learning strategy can be formed to create collaborative strategies.

 The most effective medium for completely changing one's view of the world is education.
 Moral principles can be developed via education.
 It assists in improving ourselves as individuals.
 The possible benefits of online learning include more educational access, better learning opportunities, enhanced student performance and abilities, and a wider range of educational possibilities.
-Whether digital technology is used for knowledge-based or practice-based learning, the key to maximizing its benefits and avoiding its drawbacks for children's education is striking a balance between social connection and digital technology.
+Whether digital technology is used for knowledge-based or practice-based learning, the key to maximising its benefits and avoiding its drawbacks for children's education is striking a balance between social connection and digital technology.
 There isn't much of a difference in the quality of education between online and classroom learning, despite the potential social benefits of in-person learning.
 Both require the same difficulties and cover the same subject.

-Slide 8: References
+Slide 8: Reference List

 - Nambiar, D., 2020.
 The impact of online learning during COVID-19: students' and teachers' perspective.
 The International Journal of Indian Psychology, 8(2), pp.783-793.